Learning from Viral Information: Steady States and Equilibrium Steady States

-The basic idea behind the proof of Proposition~\ref{prop:conv}, as well as much of the subsequent analysis, is that we can describe the state of the system in terms of $x(t)$ and the fraction of stories up to time $t$ that match the state.
-We can decompose the change $x(t+1)-x(t)$ between periods into a deterministic term (which we will approximate using the inflow accuracy function defined below) and a martingale noise term.
-Given this decomposition, a martingale convergence theorem shows that $x(t)$ converges almost surely.

-In light of Proposition \ref{prop:conv}, we write $\pi(\cdot\mid\sigma)$ for the distribution over steady states generated by a state-symmetric strategy $\sigma$.\footnote{By symmetry of $\sigma$ and of the environment, the distribution over steady states is the same conditioning on $\omega=1$ and $\omega=-1$.} A substantial challenge in analyzing our model is that we cannot obtain closed-form expressions for $\pi(\cdot \mid \sigma)$ as these probabilities depend on a complicated stochastic process.
+In light of Proposition \ref{prop:conv}, we write $\pi(\cdot\mid\sigma)$ for the distribution over steady states generated by a state-symmetric strategy $\sigma$.
+A substantial challenge in analyzing our model is that we cannot obtain closed-form expressions for $\pi(\cdot \mid \sigma)$ as these probabilities depend on a complicated stochastic process.
 We focus instead on understanding when the support of $\pi(\cdot \mid \sigma)$, which is the set of steady states, contains certain values of $x$.
-We will see this question is already highly non-trivial, and the answers will have interesting implications for understanding equilibrium and design questions.
+We will see this question is already highly non-trivial, and the answers will have interesting implications for understanding equilibrium.

-Our next result will characterize the support of the distribution $\pi(\cdot\mid\sigma)$ over steady states in terms of the fixed points of an \emph{inflow accuracy function}, which we now define.
-Suppose today's viral accuracy is $x,$ and exactly $q$ fraction of the stories on the platform are correct.
-A new agent must increase the total popularity score on the platform by $C+1$, as they share $C$ existing stories and post a new story.
-We define the inflow accuracy function $\phi_{\sigma}(x)$ to be the expected fraction of the incoming $C+1$ popularity score that will be allocated to stories that match the state. \begin{defn} The \emph{inflow accuracy function} is
+Our next result will characterize the support of the distribution $\pi(\cdot\mid\sigma)$ over steady states in terms of the fixed points of an \emph{inflow accuracy function}, which is a deterministic approximation of the change in the stochastic viral-accuracy process.
+Suppose today's viral accuracy is $x,$ and exactly $q$ fraction of the signals in the pool are correct.
+A new agent increases the total popularity score in the society by $C+1$, as they add a new signal and endorse $C$ existing signals.
+We define the inflow accuracy function $\phi_{\sigma}(x)$ to be the expected fraction of the incoming $C+1$ popularity score that is allocated to signals matching the state. \begin{defn} The \emph{inflow accuracy function} is